 VII.
-CONCLUSION
+CONCLUSIONS

-In this paper we propose a method of classifying static hand gestures using hand image contour where the only features are that of low-level computation.
+This paper describe about analysis of static hand gestures using hand image contour where the only features are that of low-level computation.
 Using Skin color segmentation provide good results for isolate foreground from background This method robust against similar static gestures in different light conditions.
 The major goal of this research is to develop a system that will aid in the interaction between human and computer through the use of hand gestures as a control commands.